-In the context of the prescribed services provided by PoMC to container cargoes, the customers are the importers and exporters of the containerised goods who pay the port charges for prescribed services (although in practice the shipping line typically acts as the collection agent for the port).
+In the context of the prescribed services provided by PoMC to container cargoes, the importers and exporters of the containerised goods pay the port charges for prescribed services (although in practice the shipping line typically acts as the collection agent for the port).35

-The importer and exporter customer base is compared to shipping lines, highly fragmented, with each customer representing only a small proportion of total trade through the port.
+The importer and exporter customer base is highly fragmented compared to shipping lines, with each customer representing only a small proportion of total trade through the port.
 This diverse customer base has limited scope to influence or constrain port behavior.
-As a result, importers and exporters have little or no countervailing market power
+As a result, importers and exporters have little or no countervailing market power.